Prithviraj Raso: Recensions

 The oldest extant recension of Prithviraj Raso is from the 16th century.
 It exists in form a manuscript copied in 1610, for a grandson of Kalyanmal, the Rathore ruler of Bikaner.
 Scholars, such as Cynthia Talbot, Narottamdas Swami and Namwar Singh date the text to the 16th century, during the reign of Akbar.
-However Rima Hooja and other scholars of Rajasthan claims the core to have been written in Lata Apabhramsha (also called Latiya Apabhramsha) language and style typical of 12th and 13th centuries.
+However Rima Hooja and other scholars of Rajasthan claim the core to have been written in Lata Apabhramsha (also called Latiya Apabhramsha) language and style typical of 12th and 13th centuries.

 Since the 16th century, the size of the text has expanded greatly because of several interpolations and additions, resulting in multiple recensions.
 Only a small portion of the existing recensions is likely to have been part of the original version.
 A small 1300-stanza manuscript in Bikaner is closest to the original text.
 The longest available version is the Udaipur (Mewar) manuscript, which is an epic with 16,306 stanzas.

 Modern scholars categorize the various recensions of Prithviraj Raso into four broad categories, represented by the following editions: